-Graduates receive a Bachelor of Science (B.S.) degree in MLS.
-Students spend five semesters completing their general education and core science courses, followed by three semesters of MLS professional courses.
-Pre-requisite science courses include chemistry, human anatomy and physiology, genetics, microbiology, immunology and physics.
+Graduates receive a Bachelor of Science (B.S.) degree.
+Students spend five semesters completing their general education and core science courses, followed by three semesters of professional courses.
+Pre-requisite science courses include chemistry, human anatomy and physiology, genetics, microbiology, immunology, research and molecular laboratories, and physics.
 After admission to the program, students complete professional coursework, which also includes 18 weeks of clinical rotations at an affiliated hospital laboratory.
 MLS is a secondary admission program.
 Application information is available at gvsu.edu/mls/.

 Medical laboratory scientists are in demand and find employment in a variety of settings, including:

 - Hospital laboratories